<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 Combination Vaccines

-COPD patients are at higher risk for severe respiratory infections, including influenza, RSV, and pneumonia.
+COPD patients are at higher risk for complications from severe respiratory infections, including influenza, RSV, and pneumonia—a concern reinforced by the American Lung Association, which recommends that people with chronic respiratory conditions stay current on vaccinations.
 Clinical trials are investigating combination vaccines that offer broader protection in a single shot, which could improve vaccination rates and reduce COPD-related complications.

 With over 30 years of experience, Remington-Davis (RDI) is a trusted leader in COPD clinical research.
-We have successfully conducted more than 60 COPD clinical trials, working closely with sponsors, CROs, and investigators to manage high-quality studies that fuel advancement.
+As a research site and clinical trial management partner, we have successfully conducted 100+ COPD clinical trials, working closely with sponsors, CROs, and investigators to manage high-quality studies that fuel advancement.

 At RDI, we are committed to advancing COPD research while fostering a supportive, patient-centered experience—because better trials mean better treatments for everyone.
 Be a part of our next medical breakthrough.